Empower Your Practice

 The speciality training is a mix of hospital placements in areas like paediatrics, obstetrics, gynaecology, and psychiatry, as well as hands-on experience in a general practice.

 It will take you into the Membership of the Royal College of General Practitioners (MRCGP), the professional membership of the GPs.
-This includes passing two workplace-based assessments, the Applied Knowledge Test (AKT) and the Clinical Skills Assessment (CSA).
+To achieve the MRCGP, you must successfully complete all MRCGP exam components.
+This includes passing the Applied Knowledge Test (AKT) and the Simulated Consultation Assessment (SCA).

 AKT tutorials are available on the official website of the RCGP.